layumi/Person_reID_baseline_pytorch/README.md

 A tiny, friendly, strong baseline code for Person-reID (based on [pytorch](https://pytorch.org)).

-- **Strong.** It is consistent with the new baseline result in several top-conference works, e.g., [Beyond Part Models: Person Retrieval with Refined Part Pooling(ECCV18)](https://arxiv.org/abs/1711.09349) and [Camera Style Adaptation for Person Re-identification(CVPR18)](https://arxiv.org/abs/1711.10295).
+- **Strong.** It is consistent with the new baseline result in several top-conference works, e.g., [Joint Discriminative and Generative Learning for Person Re-identification(CVPR19)](https://arxiv.org/abs/1904.07223), [Beyond Part Models: Person Retrieval with Refined Part Pooling(ECCV18)](https://arxiv.org/abs/1711.09349), [Camera Style Adaptation for Person Re-identification(CVPR18)](https://arxiv.org/abs/1711.10295).
 We arrived Rank@1=88.24%, mAP=70.68% only with softmax loss.

 - **Small.** With fp16, our baseline could be trained with only 2GB GPU memory.